 The MHA Buffalo Project is about the mechanisms of cultural continuity, the role of creatures in symbolising and maintaining it – and how culture is sometimes manipulated in the pursuit of illicit gain.

 It’s a working title for a piece that has been over decade in the making.
 ‘MHA’ stands for Mandan Hidatsa Arikara; the Three Affiliated Tribes of the Fort Berthold Indian Reservation, North Dakota.
 I first went here in 2009.

 My bison, whilst perhaps not every or the bison, is certainly many different ones.
-It is a cultural and personal construct that draws on experience that I’ve begun to lay out in the narrative below; which, whilst centred on the ‘Heart Of The World’ and the Great Plains of North America, strikes me as being a powerful amplification of the strengths and foibles that are universal components within the human condition.
+It is a construct that draws on experience that I’ve begun to lay out in the narrative below; which, whilst centred on the ‘Heart Of The World’ and the Great Plains of North America, strikes me as being a powerful amplification of the strengths and foibles that are universal components within the human condition.

 A composite being, it is formed from iconic nineteenth century European American depictions of bison and Mandan buffalo dancers by George Catlin and Karl Bodmer and an original buffalo dancer’s mask which I was able to view in the store of the Smithsonian Museum of Natural History.
 The British Museum holds in its collection a rather ghostly Victorian photograph of the very same object.